AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module12/journey-orchestration-external-weather-api-sms.md

 **Author: [Wouter Van Geluwe](https://www.linkedin.com/in/woutervangeluwe/)**

-In **Module 12** you'll use Journey Orchestration to listen to customer behavior, both online and offline, and respond to it in an intelligent, contextual and real-time way.
+In this module you'll use Journey Orchestration to listen to customer behavior, both online and offline, and respond to it in an intelligent, contextual and real-time way.
+You've already had an initial hands-on experience with Journey Orchestration in Module 6.
+In this exercise, you'll go a bit deeper and explore a more advanced use case whereby external data sources are used as part of a journey.

 ## Learning Objectives